 How do I prepare for an upper GI series?

 Your healthcare provider will talk to you about how to prepare for the test.
-He will tell you not to eat or drink anything, chew gum, or smoke within 8 hours of the test.
+Adults should not to eat or drink anything, chew gum, or smoke within 8 hours of the test.
 Children should not eat solid foods within 6 hours of this test.
 Infants should not eat or drink anything within 4 hours of this test.
-Your healthcare provider will tell you what medicines to take or not take on the day of your test.
+Your healthcare provider will tell you which medicines to take or not take on the day of your test.

 What will happen during an upper GI series?